cable8mm/cable8mm.github.io/_posts/2006-03-19-googld-base-eroupe.markdown

 > ...
 >
-> Unsupported language: It appears that your item is in a language that we currently don&#8217;t support.
-At this time we&#8217;re only accepting items posted in English.
-Please know that we&#8217;re working hard to make Google Base available in additional languages soon.
+> Unsupported language: It appears that your item is in a language that we currently don't support.
+At this time we're only accepting items posted in English.
+Please know that we're working hard to make Google Base available in additional languages soon.
 >
-> After you&#8217;ve made the necessary change(s), please reply to this email so that we may approve your item.
+> After you've made the necessary change(s), please reply to this email so that we may approve your item.
 If you have any questions, do not hesitate to email us back.
 >
 > Sincerely,
 >